Ivanparedes95/Project-Elk-Stack/README.md

 ![image](https://user-images.githubusercontent.com/89866159/147961841-e73dd6da-f35d-4cf8-8243-a399cda4ed5f.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the elk.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+root@ansible$: elk.yml

 This document contains the following details:
 - Description of the Topologu